Matt Daniels

-Matthew Daniels (born September 27, 1989) is a former American football safety and current special teams coach of the Minnesota Vikings of the National Football League (NFL).
+Matthew Daniels (born September 27, 1989) is an American professional football coach and former player who is the special teams coordinator for the Minnesota Vikings of the National Football League (NFL).
+He played in the NFL as a safety.

+Daniels played college football for the Duke Blue Devils.
 He was signed by the St. Louis Rams as an undrafted free agent in 2012.
-Daniels played college football for Duke.

 College career

 Daniels played college football for the Duke University Blue Devils.
 In 2008, as a true freshman, he played in 10 games with one start and finished the year with 22 tackles, one INT and one fumble recovery.
-In 2009 the Sophomore safety was an Academic All-ACC selection and started all 12 games and finished third on the team and 18th in the ACC with 83 tackles and added 3.0 tackles for loss, 0.5 quarterback sacks, six pass breakups and three caused fumbles.
+In 2009 the sophomore safety was an Academic All-ACC selection and started all 12 games and finished third on the team and 18th in the ACC with 83 tackles and added 3.0 tackles for loss, 0.5 quarterback sacks, six pass breakups and three caused fumbles.
 In 2010, his junior season, Daniels was again an Academic All-ACC choice and started all 12 games and finished second on the team with 93 total tackles and added 6.0 tackles for loss, seven PBUs, three caused fumbles, two fumble recoveries and one INT.
-In his Senior Year, 2011, Daniels was a Second-team All-American and finished with 126 tackles.
+In his senior Year, 2011, Daniels was a Second-team All-American and finished with 126 tackles.
 He graduated Duke as the school's all-time leader in several key defensive categories such as tackles, caused fumbles, and pass breakups.

 Professional career

 St. Louis Rams

 In 2012, he was signed by the Rams as an undrafted free agent.
 He was released on August 26, 2014.
 He was signed to the Rams practice squad on September 1, 2014.
-He was released on September 3, 2014 to make room for Brad Smelley.
+He was released on September 3, 2014, to make room for Brad Smelley.